leanprover-community/blog/posts/formalizing-isocrystals-in-lean.md

 # Witt vectors and isocrystals

-Back in 20XX, one of us (Rob), together with Johan Commelin, formalized the theory of Witt vectors in Lean.
-The $p$-typical Witt vectors over a ring $R$, $\mathbb{W}(R)$ are, concretely, sequences of elements of $R$, but equipped with a rather wild multipicative and additive structure (dependent on $p$) to make this set into a ring.
+Back in 2020, one of us (Rob), together with Johan Commelin, formalized the theory of Witt vectors in Lean.
+The $p$-typical Witt vectors $\mathbb{W}(R)$ over a ring $R$  are, concretely, sequences of elements of $R$, but equipped with a rather wild multipicative and additive structure (dependent on $p$) to make this set into a ring.
 The canonical example is the $p$-adic numbers, which are the Witt vectors of $\mathbb{Z}/p\mathbb{Z}$.